Lorenzo Patrese: Endurance Cup

 Patrese racing in the 2022 GT World Challenge Europe Endurance Cup at the Imola Circuit.

-After a GT winter test in Valencia, Tresor Team Principal entered Lorenzo in the 2022 GT World Challenge Europe Endurance Cup to participate in the 5 rounds of the Championship with an Audi R8 LMS.
-He started the season with a silver Pole Position in Qualifying 1 in Imola and in the event of Paul Ricard he completed his first double stint.
-He became the youngest ever participant at the 24 hours of Spa at the age of 16 years and eleven months.
+After a GT winter test in Valencia, Tresor Team Principal entered Patrese in the 2022 GT World Challenge Europe Endurance Cup to participate in the five rounds of the Championship with an Audi R8 LMS.
+He started the season with a silver Pole Position in Qualifying 1 in Imola, and in the event of Paul Ricard, he completed his first double stint.
+He became the youngest ever participant at the 24 hours of Spa at the age of sixteen years and eleven months.

-In 2023 he joined Tresor Attempto Racing to compete in his second season of the GT World Challenge Europe Endurance Cup with Alex Aka and Pietro Delli Guanti being his teammates.
+In 2023, Patrese joined Tresor Attempto Racing to compete in his second season of the GT World Challenge Europe Endurance Cup with Alex Aka and Pietro Delli Guanti being his teammates.

 Sprint Cup

-He was called to substitute Luca Ghiotto in the Misano round of the 2022 GT World Challenge Europe Sprint Cup.
-He qualified fourth overall in Qualifying 1 and in the race he was sitting in P5 overall before a technical failure.
+Patrese was called to substitute Luca Ghiotto in the Misano round of the 2022 GT World Challenge Europe Sprint Cup.
+He qualified fourth overall in Qualifying 1 and in the race, he was sitting in fifth overall before a technical failure.

 In 2023, Patrese competed in his first full season of the GT World Challenge Europe Sprint Cup with Tresor Attempto Racing and Alex Aka as his teammate.
 The pair would become vice-champions in the Silver Cup.

 Show jumping career

-In addition to his motorsport career, Lorenzo has always ridden horses for passion and show jumping was his main profession before starting his motorsport career.
+In addition to his motorsport career, Patrese has always ridden horses for passion and show jumping was his main profession before starting his motorsport career.

-In 2017 and 2018 Lorenzo went around Europe competing for the Italian junior horse riding National Team, competing in many Nations Cup and winning in Austria.
+In 2017 and 2018, Patrese went around Europe competing for the Italian junior horse riding National Team, competing in many Nations Cup and winning in Austria.

-In 2018 he took part in the European FEI Championship in Fontainebleau, France.
+In 2018, Patrese took part in the European FEI Championship in Fontainebleau, France.
 He has lead of the FISE computer list for the Children category for one year in 2018.

-In 2022 the main events he participated in were test events for the junior category in Gorla and Cattolica, CSIO in Gorla Minore, where he obtained one victory, CSIO in Lamprechtshausen, Austria, the Italian championships in Arezzo, where he placed himself in the top 20 and Regional Cup in Fieracavalli Verona, where he won the individual 130cm category.
+In 2022, the main events Patrese participated in were test events for the junior category in Gorla and Cattolica, CSIO in Gorla Minore, where he obtained one victory, CSIO in Lamprechtshausen, Austria, the Italian championships in Arezzo, where he placed himself in the top-20 and Regional Cup in Fieracavalli Verona, where he won the individual 130cm category.

 Personal life

-Lorenzo currently studies International Business studies at H-Farm College in Venice.
+Patrese currently studies International Business studies at H-Farm College in Venice.
 He is the son of Formula 1 driver Riccardo Patrese, who raced in Formula One from 1977 to 1993, and Francesca Accordi.
 Lorenzo speaks fluent Italian, English and Spanish.